Author's Avatar

 • The duration (this will be required in years and/or months).

 • The interest rate that you wish to use.
-We propose that you calculate this not only at the current rate but also at a higher rate to determine your affordability in the future if interest rates rise.
-Remember that a mortgage is often a long-term commitment in which much might change.
+We propose that you calculate this not only at the current rate but also at a higher rate, to determine your affordability in the future if interest rates rise.

 If you don’t have time to use a calculator, we’ve included a rough estimate of what a £150,000 repayment mortgage may cost each month across various terms and interest rates below.